 The plan for DSHS supports the agency's business needs.
-The plan projects an increase of 82,037 square feet and about \$12,278,000 annually for office space between July 2016 and June 2023.
-The plan projects a decrease of six square feet per FTE and eight square feet per user.
-The plan projects an increase of \$750 per FTE and \$625 per user.
+The plan projects an increase of 85,463 square feet and about \$12,302,000 annually for office space between July 2016 and June 2023.
+The plan projects a decrease of six square feet per FTE and nine square feet per user.
+The plan projects an increase of \$756 per FTE and \$592 per user.
 The increase in square feet is due to projected growth of DSHS staff for ALTSA and CA. The change in cost is the result of the expected program expansion, anticipated inflation rates for lease renewals and operating costs.

 On February 18, 2016, Governor Inslee issued an executive order establishing the Washington State Blue Ribbon Commission on Delivery of Services to Children and Families.
 This executive order directed the Commission to recommend the organizational structure for a new department focused solely on children and families.
 The study recommended integrating CA, JR and the DSHS Office of Juvenile Justice into a new agency with the Department of Early Learning (DEL).
 The Governor proposed a new agency, the Department of Children, Youth and Families (DCYF), in his 2017-19 budget request, using the infrastructure of DEL.
-If approved by the Legislature, the planning and beginning stages of this transition will take place in the 2017-19 biennium.
-The creation of this new agency is anticipated to have a significant impact on facilities, but the exact impacts are not yet known.
+This proposal was supported by the legislature and the Governor signed the bill that created this agency into law on July 6, 2017.
+The creation of this new agency will have impact on facilities, but the exact impacts are not yet known.
+The impacts are being identified by transition workgroups at the time of this publication.

-CA occupies 876,048 square feet of space at about \$18,539,000 annually.
-JR occupies 60,700 square feet of space at about \$1,136,000 annually.
-If supported by the Legislature, 936,700 square feet of space and about \$19.7 million in annual costs will move from DSHS to DCYF.
-This plan also proposes a new headquarters facility for DCYF with a scope to be determined once the agency is better defined.
+As of January 2017, CA occupied 876,048 square feet of space at about \$18,539,000 annually.
+JR occupied 60,700 square feet of space at about \$1,136,000 annually.
+Approximately 936,700 square feet of space and about \$19.7 million in annual costs will move from DSHS to DCYF as a result of the creation of this new agency.
+This plan also proposes a new headquarters facility for DEL which may be revisited as a result of the DCYF's evolving business needs.
 These changes are not accounted for in DSHS's metrics for this plan.